ColoradoDemography/CensusAPI_Map_2015/TechnicalNotes.md

 **colortree.js**:  This defines all of the color schemes used in the map.
 It is based upon the widely known [Color Brewer](http://colorbrewer2.org/) specifications.
 Colorschemes are divided into 3 main categories, sh (single-hue), mh (multi-hue), and ds (diverging scheme).
 This is important as certain classification methods (like Jenks) should not be used with diverging schemes.

-**datatree.js**:  Defines all of the data themes. "varcode": is a unique name identifying the theme, "verbose": Is a title that describes the theme, "section": defines what broad category the theme should be listed under, "table": is the census table that the theme is derived from, "numerator": defines the numerator of the theme,  "denominator": defines the denominator of the theme (necessary for data themes that are percent-of-total values),  "type": the data type of the theme, can be percent, regular (unformatted), number (for numeric),  "minval": the lowest possible value in the dataset, "mininc": the smallest significant value increment of the data,  "usezeroasnull": defines whether zero should be treated as a null value, "usenull": defines whether null values should be mapped, "skipbg": defines whether block group data is not available, "favtable": defines the table flavor, "favstyle": defines the default colorscheme of the data (classification scheme, number of classes, colorscheme).

-**breaks.js**:  This was separated from datatree.js for clarity, but is really an additional attribute.
-This defines the value breaks for every combination of geography and number of classes and classification scheme.
-These are all precalculated for each theme.
-In the future, this may be handled differently.
-(Possibly, it will be calculated on demand and stored in a database).
+**datatree.js**:  Defines all of the data themes.

+"varcode": is a unique name identifying the theme,

+"verbose": Is a title that describes the theme,

+"section": defines what broad category the theme should be listed under,

+"table": is the census table that the theme is derived from,

+"numerator": defines the numerator of the theme,

+"denominator": defines the denominator of the theme (necessary for data themes that are percent-of-total values),

+"type": the data type of the theme, can be percent, regular (unformatted), number (for numeric),

+"minval": the lowest possible value in the dataset,

+"mininc": the smallest significant value increment of the data,

+"usezeroasnull": defines whether zero should be treated as a null value.
+Necessary because of the numerator/denominator setup.
+Ex: Median Household Income is num/den = b19013001/1.
+In this case there is never a null value.
+On themes where the denominator is 1, a null value for the numerator equates to 0. null / 1 = 0; In these cases we can assume 0=null, and set the usezeroasnull flag accordingly.
+However, we can't blindly set this to yes.
+Consider the case where we're looking at the theme 'Percent Hawaiian & Pacific Islander'.
+This theme has a non-zero denominator (total population), but often a zero for the numerator.
+In this case, a 0 is most certainly not a null value, it just means 0%, or no Hawaiian & Pacific Islander population.
+Luckily, where the denominator is 0 (no population at all in tract), the equation will result in null, so null still works correctly in this situation.

+"favtable": defines the table flavor,  (in the future a default will be set at the raw table, and defining this will be optional)

+"favstyle": defines the default colorscheme of the data (classification scheme, number of classes, colorscheme). (in the future a default will be set and defining this will be optional)

+####Tools:

+**createjson.html** will provide an easy interface to create data themes

 ***